sreeaswinrajha/linux-comands/README.md

 # short cut can be used in kernal
 move the curser:
-/ctr -A : starting line
+*ctr -A : starting line
-/ctr -e : end line
+*ctr -e : end line
-/ctr - u : delete the before line commands
+*ctr - u : delete the before line commands
-/ctr - k : delete back word commands
+*ctr - k : delete back word commands